1992 Indiana gubernatorial election

 The 1992 Indiana gubernatorial election was held on November 3, 1992.
-Incumbent Governor Evan Bayh, a Democrat, won reelection over his Republican challenger, Linley E. Pearson with 62% of the vote.
+Incumbent Governor Evan Bayh, a Democrat, won reelection over his Republican challenger, Linley E. Pearson with 62% of the vote, despite the fact that George H. W. Bush carried Indiana by 6 points in the concurrent presidential election.
 He was the first Democratic governor of Indiana to win reelection since governors became eligible for election to consecutive terms in office in 1972.